 The Medical Student Enrichment Program (MSEP), which began in 1995, provides School of Medicine students with service and training opportunities in developing countries and underserved areas throughout the world.
 Medical students are eligible to participate in MSEP the summer after the successful completion of the first year of medical school.
-Students must be in good academic standing.
+Students must be in good academic standing (not on academic probation).
+MSEP is not for academic credit and is not combined with special topics courses or scholarly activity.

 The program is designed to encourage and develop humanitarian attitudes and cross-cultural understanding among our physicians-in-training.
 It fosters interest in assisting underserved populations, and stimulates and supports a "whole world" understanding of medicine.
 Students are encouraged to use resourcefulness, problem solving, observation and communication skills.